fioprotocol/fips/README.md

 ## FIP Status
 * Draft - a FIP that is open for consideration.
 * Accepted - a FIP that is planned for immediate adoption.
 Changes may still be made as required by development.
-* Final - a FIP that has been adopted.
+* Final - a FIP that has been adopted, coded, merged, and deployed by the block producers on FIO mainnet.
 * Deferred - a FIP that is not being considered for immediate adoption.
 May be reconsidered in the future.

 ## Successful FIP includes